actualbudget/actual/docs/config/https.md

 Use a self-signed certificate.
 This is the easiest way to get HTTPS working, but it will cause your browser to display a warning that the certificate is invalid.
 Additionally, if anyone gets access to this certificate, they can intercept most secure traffic on your computer.
    - A command line tool like [mkcert](https://github.com/FiloSottile/mkcert) can automate this process.
    - Alternately, you can manually generate the certificates.
 Install OpenSSL for your operating system, then run `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout selfhost.key -out selfhost.crt` in a terminal to generate the certificate and private key.
 You’ll need to enter a two-letter country code to get the `.crt` file to be generated, but you can leave the rest of the fields blank (just hit enter at each prompt).
-Move the `selfhost.key` and `selfhost.crt` files a location accessible to the Actual server.
+Move the `selfhost.key` and `selfhost.crt` files to a location accessible to the Actual server.

 ### Obtain a certificate without exposing to the internet
 Use a service like [Tailscale](https://tailscale.com/kb/1153/enabling-https/) or [Caddy](https://caddyserver.com/docs/automatic-https#dns-challenge) that allows you to create a valid HTTPS certificate without having to expose your server to the wider internet.